TheBubbleDuck/guide-to-be-a-web-developer/README.md

 ###Quick Start Learning
 Here are a few list of things to start learning.
 I will be updating this repo to try and make things organized in more of a book form once I start adding content or people collaborate on it.
+This is geared toward the JS developer.
+Although I will hit more of a front-end aspect, I will throw in some pieces to help newcomers look out for when dealing with backend development.

 #####Version Control